 Owners do not need to disclose minor damage or repairs when selling a car.
 Major damage, or if your car has been declared an insurance write-off, is another matter – unless you choose to sell a non running car (or other vehicle) to a reputable business like Sell The Car USA, and even then, being honest and upfront about the history of the vehicle will help to conclude any negotiations swiftly.

+If you have wondered “do I have to disclose an accident when selling my car” look no further.
 So, here are a few points that you should keep in mind when you choose to sell your car outright or trade it in.

 Provide Full Disclosure When You Sell A Car After An Accident